 Few reports of the chains breaking apart after not much use.

 Stand out for their stretchy rubber strap system that makes them easy to put on most types of hiking boots.
 Lightweight and comfortable to wear on fairly rough terrain and ice.
-Inexpensive.
+Designed to last in temperatures reaching as low as -40 degrees F. Inexpensive.

 Hikers and climbers understand the importance of wearing shoes and boots with good traction.
 A good grip on the ground can make the difference between an enjoyable excursion and an adventure that ends with an unfortunate fall.
 Reliable traction lets outdoor enthusiasts explore challenging areas, from rugged, muddy, or rocky trails to ice-covered mountains.
 In these conditions, regular hiking boots alone just won’t cut it – you need a good pair of crampons, too.

 If you’re new to hiking difficult terrain or climbing mountains, you will appreciate the security offered by the combination of metal chains or plates and sturdy spikes.
 If you’re a seasoned outdoor explorer, you probably already know that a good pair of crampons is a vital addition to your adventure gear.

 So, with your next outdoor adventure in mind, check out our picks for the best crampons.
 We’ve also compiled a detailed shopping guide to help you find the crampon features and price that fit your exploration style.

 Not all crampons are suitable for all activities.
 If you spend your time hiking on trails, you don’t need crampons with spikes designed for vertical climbing, and they would be awkward to wear in that situation.
 On the other hand, climbing on ice requires crampons with fasteners and spikes with added security.
 Choosing the best design for the activities you plan to do will help you find not only the best grip but also the most comfortable fit.